eProsima/DDS-Router/docs/rst/notes/notes.rst

 This release includes the following **Configuration features**:

-* Support TLS configuration and communication.
+* Support TLS over TCP configuration and communication.
-* Support IPv6 communication via UDP, TCP and TLS.
+* Support IPv6 communication via UDP, TCP and TLS over TCP.
 * Support DNS by given Domain Name in configuration instead of an IP address.
 * Support keyed topics.